akeeba/social-magick/README.md

 ## What is this

 This plugin allows you to automatically generate OpenGraph images for your site's pages, superimposing text and graphics over an image or a solid colour background.
-Open Graph images are used by social media sites when sharing a URL to any of your site's pages on them.
+OpenGraph images are used by social media sites when sharing a URL to any of your site's pages on them.

 > [!TIP]
 > If you want to preview your site's OpenGraph images you can use third-party sites such as [metatags.io](https://metatags.io/) and [opengraph.dev](https://opengraph.dev/).